C2SM/clim-sanity-checker/README.md

  3. perform Welch test on the dataframes (df_new_exp against df_ref)

  4. plot averages & std dev of the annual global means

+ 5. if wanted, add the global annual csv file to the reference files pool, and add the corresponding line in teh Exps_decription file.

 ## Description of functions